 Why I Love the Outward Hound Backpack Pet Carrier

-It's The Perfect Size For Toting My Little Chihuahua Dog Hands-Free
+It's The Perfect Size for Toting My Chihuahua

-The Outward Hound Backpack Pet Carrier for dogs is perfect for carrying Gizmo, my little six pound long-haired Chihuahua on family outings and long walks.
+The Outward Hound Backpack Pet Carrier for dogs is perfect for carrying Gizmo, my little six pounds, long-haired Chihuahua on family outings and long walks.

 This carrying bag for dogs allows my family the freedom to enjoy the outdoors with our little dog, keeping him safe and secure when necessary, while giving him a little personal space of his own when he needs it.

-These backpack carriers are reasonably priced around $30 in the larger pet stores and on Amazon and are well worth the investment.
-I have owned my carrier for just over three years and it is still in great condition.
+These backpack carriers are reasonably priced (around $30) in the larger pet stores and on Amazon.
+They are well worth the investment.
+I have owned my carrier for just over three years, and it is still in great condition.

-The soft frameless backpack pet carriers are made from a durable nylon material with tough stitching, padded shoulder straps for maximum comfort and are designed for dogs weighing up to 20 pounds.
+The soft, frameless backpack pet carriers are made from a durable nylon material with tough stitching and padded shoulder straps for maximum comfort and are designed for dogs weighing up to 20 pounds.

 Why I (And Gizmo) Love This Carrier

 This is a biggie for me!
 Being able to carry Gizmo on my back during outdoor events leaves my hands free to juggle the load of bags, coats, cameras, water bottles and what-have-you that my kids pile on me that I am inevitably stuck carrying for the rest of the day.